semgrep/ocaml-tree-sitter-core/README.md

   distributed under the terms of the [GNU GPL v3](LICENSE).
 - The OCaml bindings to tree-sitter's C API were created by Bryan Phelps as part of the reason-tree-sitter project.
-- The tree-sitter grammars for major programming languages were imported from their respective projects, and we try to keep them in sync.
+- The tree-sitter grammars for major programming languages are external projects.
 Each comes with its own license.